Our business bucks national trend with 90% of senior roles held by women

 Today the split is 60/40 in favour of females.
 However, there remains a far smaller proportion at senior level.

-Amanda Boag, clinical director at Vets Now and an RCVS vice-president, said “There are many and varying reasons why women are less likely to end up in leadership positions although these are not unique to the veterinary industry.
+Amanda Boag, clinical director at Vets Now and current president of the RCVS, said: “There are many and varying reasons why women are less likely to end up in leadership positions although these are not unique to the veterinary industry.

 “Having said that, the gender gap in veterinary leadership roles is clearly a cause for concern for the profession.
 It is a source of great pride that Vets Now is bucking this trend and supporting women.